Getting Started with Benchling Apps

 Granting an app access

-By default, newly created apps do not belong to any organization, teams, or projects and cannot access any data.
-To give it access to data on your Benchling tenant, you (or the relevant admin) need to add the app to the various organization(s), team(s), and project(s) as needed.
+By default, newly created apps cannot access any data.
+To give it access to data on your Benchling tenant, you (or the relevant admin) need to add the app as a collaborator to any resource it should be able to access.
+This works exactly the same as setting permissions for a user.

 When giving an app access, make sure to keep in the mind the principle of least privilege and give the app the minimum necessary access to accomplish the desired task.